 About this document

-This document was created by Neurology and Dementia Intelligence team (NDI), part of Clinical Epidemiology in the Department of Health and Social Care (DHSC) on 14 March 2024.
+This document was created by Neurology and Dementia Intelligence team (NDI), part of Clinical Epidemiology in the Department of Health and Social Care (DHSC) on 22 May 2024.
 Data points represent extracts at the last day of the month.
 Data used in this publication is available via the Surveillance Factsheet part of the Dementia Profile.
 Underlying data, caveats and metadata are provided by the NHS.
 Enquiries:

 Coverage

 In the new Primary Care Dementia Data the primary care practice coverage was relatively low to start with, while practices were signing up to the new data collection system.
 That number has recovered to over 95% in March 2023 but still had incomplete data due to one of the Integrated Care Boards not submitting any data at all.
 From April 2023 all the ICB submit data and the coverage rises above 98%, which is why that date is the first reported in this factsheet.
-The latest coverage in February 2024 is 98.7%.
+The latest coverage in March 2024 is 98.7%.

 Statistical comparisons